chromium/chromium/docs/speed/binary_size/metrics.md

    * With all native code as the sum of section sizes (except .bss), uncompressed.
      * Why: Removes effects of ELF section alignment.
    * With all dex code as if it were stored uncompressed.
-     * Why: Dex is stored uncompressed on newer Android versions.
+     * Why: Best practice is to store dex uncompressed on Android P and above.
+     * On prior versions, or when stored compressed, dex is extracted upon installation.
    * With all zipalign padding removed.
      * Why: Removes effects of file alignment (esp. relevant because native libraries are 4k-aligned).
    * With size of apk signature block removed.